parroit/parroit.github.com/_posts/2014-06-14-gulp-jsxify-transpile-your-html-templates-to-react-jsx-files.md

 I find it really awesome, but after have done some work, I start feeling bad about using jsx inside my files.

-I first try to use vanilla js to build my templates, but it was unpractical.
+I first try to use vanilla js to build my templates, but find it to be unpractical.

-So
+So I thought of moving template markup to separate files.
+After all, they compile to vanilla javascript, so it's possible to move them away to their own commonjs modules, exporting a simple function that return the template markup, given used parameter as argument.